People On Facebook Really Like Sharing Labour's Manifesto

 Unfortunately for Labour, the same poll found that the Tories led Labour by 51% to 31% when voters were asked which party had the "more realistic and well thought through policies".

-Labour's steady climb in the polls is clear – but it hasn't come at the expense of the Conservatives, who have also risen slightly since the start of the campaign.
+Labour's steady climb in the polls is clear – but, until the past few days at least, it hadn't come at the expense of the Conservatives, who have also risen slightly since the start of the campaign.
 Instead, it seems more likely due to the continued decline of the Liberal Democrat and UKIP support, and to wavering voters making their minds up as election day nears.
-Combined support for the two main parties has topped 80% in several recent polls, a level it hasn't hit in over five years
+Combined support for the two main parties has hit 80% in several recent polls, a level it hasn't hit in over five years.

 Rolling average of opinion polls since the election was announced.